kbr/autocron/docs/index.rst

 autocron documentation
 ======================

-**autocron** is an asynchronous background task library to run tasks in separate processes, not blocking the main application otherwise.
+**autocron** is an asynchronous background task library to execute tasks in separate processes.
+These can be delayed tasks – like sending mails – or recurring cron jobs.

-**autocron** does not need any dependencies beside the Python Standard-Library and no configuration to start.
+**autocron** does not need any dependencies beside the Python Standard-Library and runs out of the box.

-**autocron** is easy to install and to integrate to web-applications like `flask <https://flask.palletsprojects.com>`_ or `django <https://www.djangoproject.com/>`_.
+**autocron** is easy to install and to integrate to any Python web-application like `flask <https://flask.palletsprojects.com>`_ or `django <https://www.djangoproject.com/>`_.
 Because task-registration is non-blocking *autocron* can also be used with async frameworks like `tornado <https://www.tornadoweb.org/>`_ or `FastAPI <https://fastapi.tiangolo.com/>`_.
 See :ref:`Integration<integration>` for more details and other frameworks.

     **The idea** behind *autocron* is to make the integration of asynchronous background tasks as easy as possible.
 There is no adminstration overhead to manage consumer and worker processes or databases.
 As storage ``SQLite`` is used, enabled to handle parallel connections in a non-blocking way for the application.
 As embedded database and because *autocron* has lightweight datastructures and queries ``SQLite`` is rather fast.